2021 VIRTUAL SUMMIT

 Closing Film, 2021 Verbier Art Summit | Video by Crossmark | 20:36 mins

-To celebrate the Verbier Art Summit’s fifth anniversary on 29 and 30 January 2021, the Summit launches a new virtual platform and invites leading artists and thinkers from all over the world to deepen debate on:
+To celebrate the Verbier Art Summit’s fifth anniversary on Friday 29 and Saturday 30 January 2021, the Summit launched a new virtual platform and invited leading artists and thinkers from all over the world to deepen debate on:

 OUR CULTURED LANDSCAPE AND ITS ECOLOGICAL IMPACT